Vivonet/Gravity/README.md

 Gravity is also super lightweight.
 Aside from the tiny DOM (which simply gives you object-oriented access to the contents of your XML files) and whatever minimal overhead each plugin uses (the built-in ones are also very lightweight), there is very little memory overhead.
 And once your view is actually constructed, Gravity steps aside and lets Auto Layout take over, so there's no performance hit whatsoever.
 Plus, Gravity is almost entirely implemented in Swift, which compiles to fast native code.

 In short, Gravity is fast.
 Very fast.
+But it is also very young and there is still much to be implemented.
+Load times are the biggest danger point because of all of the plugin processing.
+I will focus on design for the immediate future and pursue optimization when the core stabilizes.

 ###Create Perfect Interfaces
 Gravity is mathematically precise.
 Never accidentally misdrag an edge or element again.
 With Gravity, what you *write* is what you get.
 (Hey does that mean Gravity is **WYWIWYG**?
 Yeah that's probably never going to catch on…)